-Jonathan Pickens looks at his Boy Scouts uniform with badges and patches he earned as a boy at his home in Roseville, Calif., on Thursday, Sept.
-5, 2013.
-He has 22 years in the BSA with the troop his father founded.
+Jonathan Pickens looks at his boy scouts uniform which badges and patches he earned as a boy at his home in Roseville, California, Thursday, September 5, 2013.

 Families looking for an alternative to the Boy Scouts of America after the group voted to drop its ban on gay youth earlier this year descended on Nashville, Tenn., this weekend to help launch a Christian-based scouting organization.